datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![png](../fig/07_line_plot_inset.png)

+### Link matplotlib, Pandas and plotnine

-Moreover, the **Pandas and plotnine packages create matplotlib objects** as well.
+The **Pandas and plotnine packages create matplotlib objects** as well.
 Hence, using the object based approach provides a consistent workflow and interaction between these packages:

 ~~~
     fig, ax1 = plt.subplots() #prepare a matplotlib figure